johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 [`passport.initialize`](http://passportjs.org/docs/configure) is required by Passport in order to initialize the Passport application.
 Similar to the Express initialization, this will instantiate the Passport functionality.
 Additionally, we use the [`passport.session()`](http://passportjs.org/docs/configure) middleware to enable the usage of session storage.

-Lastly, we need to pass the Passport object into our routes file as an argument.
+Next, we need to pass the Passport object into our routes file as an argument.
 Remember that we used Passport functionality within our routes, so we need to ensure that we enable the use of the Passport methods by passing it into our routes module.

 _server.js_: